 If the Directors, Officers, and Employees had any contact with anti-social forces, they shall immediately report to and consult with the relevant divisions according to the prescribed procedures, in order to deal with the contact as an organization.
 The Directors, Officers, and Employees shall actively cooperate with external professionals, including the police and lawyers, as well.

 4.1.
 Conflict of Interest

-4.2.
-Devotion to work; prohibition of side business
+4.3.
+Devotion to duties; prohibition of side business

-The Bank's assets are to be used only for legitimate business purposes and only by authorized person or their designees.
+The assets of Shinsei Bank Group member companies may be used only for legitimate business purposes of each company and only by authorized persons or their designees.

-The Bank's assets include not only financial assets such as cash and securities and physical assets such as furnishings, equipments and supplies, but also systems, including telephones, computer networks, electronic mail and remote access capabilities, and customer relationships, and other intangible assets such as information about products, services, customers, and people.
+The assets include not only financial assets such as cash and securities and physical assets such as furnishings, equipment and supplies, but also information systems, including telephones, computer networks, electronic mail and remote access systems, and intangible assets such as relationships with our customers, information about our products, services, customers, and people.

-Under no conditions may Directors, Officers and Employees use the Bank's systems to view, store or send unlawful, offensive or other inappropriate materials nor pursue personal benefits using the Bank's assets.
-In addition, protecting Bank assets against loss, theft, waste or other misuse is the responsibility of all Directors, Officers and Employees.
-Any suspects of misuse should be reported to your supervisor or the Legal and Compliance Division.
+Under no conditions may Directors, Officers, and Employees use the systems of Shinsei Bank Group member companies to view, store or send unlawful or other inappropriate materials nor pursue personal benefits using the assets of the companies.
+In addition, protecting the assets against loss, theft, waste or other misuse is the responsibility of all Directors, Officers, and Employees.
+Any suspects of misuse shall be reported to the resources specified by each Shinsei Bank Group member company.

-To the extent permitted under applicable laws, the Bank reserves the right to monitor and inspect how its assets are used, including inspection of all e-mails, data, and files kept on PCs or other network terminals.
+To the extent permitted under applicable laws, Shinsei Bank Group member companies reserve the right to monitor and inspect how its assets are used, including inspection of all e-mails, data, and files kept on PCs or other network terminals.